-Their work encompasses the full continuum of care from bone health promotion and prevention of secondary fracture to hospital care for fragility fractures and ongoing care following a hip fracture.
+It encompasses the full continuum of care – from bone health promotion and prevention of secondary fractures, to hospital and ongoing care following a hip fracture.

-The main objective of this pathway is to improve care for hip fracture patients by decreasing their wait times for surgery and improving their experience throughout their acute care journey.
+Aims to improve care for hip fracture patients by decreasing wait times for surgery and improving their experience throughout their acute care journey.

-The goal of the pathway is to support patients’ and families’ needs for the transition of care and contribute to better patient care, increased patient and family satisfaction, and reduced caregiver burnout.
+Its goal is to support patients’ and families’ needs during care transitions to contribute to better patient care, increased patient and family satisfaction, and reduced caregiver burnout.